simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 Generally the cursor keys navigate; `right` (or `enter`) goes deeper, `left` returns to the previous screen, `up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.

-`g` gets the latest data and reloads the screen (and any previous screens).
+`g` gets the latest data and refreshes the screen (and any previous screens).
 With large journal files, there can be a noticeable pause.

+`/` lets you set or change the [filter query](/journal.html#queries), which limits the data shown on most screens (in addition to the quick filters described below).
+While editing the query you can use typical command-line edit keys (ctrl-a/e/k), press enter to set the new filter, or press escape to cancel.

+`BACKSPACE` or `DELETE` clears any filters in effect.

+`ESCAPE` clears any filters and jumps to the top screen.

 `q` quits the application.

-`f` lets you add or change the current
-[filter query](/journal.html#queries) which limits the data shown on most screens.
-While editing, you can use typical command-line edit keys, and press enter to set the new filter, or escape to cancel.
-Note queries which filter by account name may not work well in the register screen.

 Additional screen-specific keys are described below.